 32. Add little country touches

 Sometimes just one or two design elements are needed to convey a farmhouse character.
-For example, a simple rustic wooden stool beside the bathtub immediately conveys country charm, especially when styled with a pretty floral arrangement as has been done here:
+For example, a simple rustic wooden stool beside the bathtub immediately conveys country charm.
+Especially when styled with a pretty floral arrangement.

 33. Make a Shaker peg rail